-Thanks to the health and safety management systems implemented by SYNERGIE in Spain and Italy, these entities had their ISO 45001 certification renewed while Acorn in the UK had its Safety Management Advisory Services Worksafe accreditation renewed and Austria had its OHSAS 18001 renewed.
+Thanks to the health and safety management systems implemented by SYNERGIE in Spain and Italy, these entities had their ISO 45001 certification renewed while Acorn in the UK had its Safety Management Advisory Services Worksafe accreditation renewed.

 Partners

 Partnerships with workplace accident prevention bodies continued throughout 2020, with CARSAT in France, SUVA in Switzerland involving the Safety Passport, and Berufsgenossenschaft in Germany.